cyclus/cyclus.github.com/source/cep/cep3.rst

     $ cp pyne.* ~/cyclus/src

 **Update Nuclear Data:** PyNE also provides a nuclear data library generator which we use for our source data.
-Occassionally, this needs to be updated as updates to PyNE itself come out.
+Occassionally, this needs to be updated as updates to pyne itself come out.
 The command for generating |cyclus| specific nuclear data is as follows:

 .. code-block:: bash